Concept · article 17 of 18

 When the customer asks "in or out", the till staff pick the right product on the entry.
 The VAT is right by construction.
 At month-end, the P&L tax line shows the sum of tax computed correctly per entry — even though the rates vary.

-Manual entries (no product reference) use the default rate from your profile.
-If a single day has a mix of rates and you're entering manually, your options are: (a) split the day into two manual entries (one at each rate), (b) live with a small averaged-rate inaccuracy, or (c) move that day to product-based entries.
+Manual entries (no product reference) always use the default rate from your profile.
+So if a single day mixes rates and you're entering manually, you have three options: split the day into two manual entries, one at each rate; live with a small averaged-rate inaccuracy; or move that day to product-based entries.
+For most owners with a meaningful split between standard and reduced revenue, setting up products for the reduced-rate items is the cleanest answer.

 For most owners with a meaningful split between standard and reduced revenue, option (c) is the right answer — set up products for the reduced-rate items so the math is automatic.

-04 When you have more than two rates
+04 What if I have more than two tax rates?

-Some businesses carry three or more rates — say, standard VAT on most items, reduced VAT on takeaway food, and zero VAT on certain books or exports. nouz handles this the same way: each product's tax rate is a field on the product, with no limit on how many distinct rates you use across your catalogue.
+nouz handles three or more rates the same way it handles two.
+Some businesses carry standard VAT on most items, reduced VAT on takeaway food, and zero VAT on certain books or exports.
+Because each product's tax rate is simply a field on the product, there's no limit on how many distinct rates you use across your catalogue — set each product's rate once and the per-entry math stays correct at every close-out.

 Your accountant defines which rate applies. nouz doesn't look up tax rules for you — we just store the rates you tell us.
 If you're unsure which product gets which rate (especially around prepared food vs ingredients vs services), ask your accountant.
 Getting this right matters for your tax filing.